DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 [Twin Cities Land Use Map from the Twin Cities Metropolitan Planning Commission (1958)](https://geo.btaa.org/catalog/b98a7b39-830a-48ca-84c2-06332aaebbb8#metadata)

 High-quality GIS land use maps for the Twin Cities Metropolitan Area for 1958 that were developed from paper maps (no GIS version existed previously).
-The GIS shapefiles were exported using ArcGIS Quick Import Tool from the Data Interoperability Toolbox.
+The GIS Shapefiles were exported using ArcGIS Quick Import Tool from the Data Interoperability Toolbox.
 The coverage files were imported into a file geodatabase then exported to a .shp file for long-term use without proprietary software.
 An example output of the final GIS file is include as a pdf, in addition, a scan of the original 1958 map (held in the UMN Borchert Map Library) is included as a pdf.
 Metadata was extracted as an xml file.
 Finally, all associated coverage files and original map scans were zipped into one file for download and reuse.

 ## Sample Dataset Citations